Electoral reform: United States

-Electoral reform is a continuing process in the United States, motivated by fear of both electoral fraud and disfranchisement.
-There are also extensive debates of the fairness and effects of the Electoral College, existing voting systems, and campaign financing laws, as well as the proposals for reform.
+Electoral reform is a continuing process in the United States, motivated by concerns of both electoral fraud and disfranchisement.
+There are ongoing extensive debates of the fairness and effects of the Electoral College, existing voting systems, and campaign financing laws, as well as the proposals for reform.
 There are also initiatives to end gerrymandering, a process by which state legislatures alter the borders of representative districts to increase the chances of their candidates winning their seats (cracking), and concentrating opponents in specific districts to eliminate their influence in other districts (packing).

 Ukraine

 Ukraine reformed in 2020 from parallel voting to Proportional representation.